arpost/learning-git-and-github/README.md

 In an administrator account, go to Settings, and go to Apps & Features.
 Click on Optional Features.
 If OpenSSH Client is not listed under Installed Features, click Add a feature and install it.
 If you don't see the OpenSSH Client listed, you probably are not in an administrator account.

-To make sure this worked, open Terminal and from Powershell, run `get-command ssh`.
+To make sure this worked, open Terminal, and from Powershell run `get-command ssh`.
 The response should look something like `C:\Windows\System32\OpenSSH\ssh.exe`.
 If not, reboot your computer and try again.

 ## Configure git to use the correct ssh (Windows)
-Open a Terminal, and run the following command to configure git to use this ssh command, substituting `<the git command from above>` with what `get-command ssh` just told you:
+Open a Terminal, and run the following command to configure git to use OpenSSH's ssh command, substituting `<the git command from above>` with what `get-command ssh` just told you:

 ```
 git config --global core.sshCommand <the git command from above>